Michael Mando

-Michael Mando (born July 13, 1981) is a Canadian actor.
-He played Nacho Varga on the AMC series Better Call Saul (2015–2022), Vaas Montenegro in the video game franchise Far Cry (2012, 2021), Vic Schmidt in the sci-fi series Orphan Black (2013–2014), and Mac Gargan/Scorpion in the Marvel Cinematic Universe films Spider-Man: Homecoming (2017) and the upcoming Spider-Man: Brand New Day (2026).
+Mikel Mroué (born July 13, 1981), better known as Michael Mando, is a Canadian actor.
+He played Nacho Varga on the AMC series Better Call Saul (2015–2022), Vaas Montenegro in the video game franchise Far Cry (2012, 2021), Vic Schmidt in the sci-fi series Orphan Black (2013–2014), and Mac Gargan / Scorpion in the Marvel Cinematic Universe films Spider-Man: Homecoming (2017) and Spider-Man: Brand New Day (2026).
 He is a two-time Canadian Screen Award and Screen Actors Guild Award nominee.

-Early life
+Early life and education

-Mando was born in Quebec City.
+Mando was born in Quebec City, Quebec, on July 13, 1981.
 He was raised by his father and is the second of three brothers.
 The family moved around a lot, living in more than 35 homes in 10 cities across four continents before he was in his mid-20s.
-Mando's mother hails from Guinea, and his father was a Doctor of Chemistry from Germany.
-Mando spent most of his childhood growing up in Accra, Abidjan, and Beirut, before returning home to Canada as a teen.
-His native language is French, and he speaks English, Spanish, and Arabic.
+His native language is French, and he is also fluent in English and Arabic.
 He grew up wanting to be a writer or an athlete.

 In his mid-20s, he suffered a knee injury and consequently decided to change paths.
 He was enrolled in many fields, including international relations at the University of Montreal before discovering the performing arts at the Dome Theatre Program at Dawson College in 2004.
-Despite no training he went on to play the male lead in all five productions of the program.
+He went on to play the male lead in all five productions of the program.
 He graduated in 2007.
 His Dome credits include Orlando in Shakespeare's As You Like It, Professor Katz in David Edgar's Pentecost, and Valentine Xavier in Tennessee Williams' Orpheus Descending.
 Steven W. Lecky, the chair of the program, called Mando "one of the finest talents to emerge from the program in the past 25 years".